What happens on the day of the driving test? Do you know what to expect during your test?

 Start enjoying your new freedom passing your test is an exciting event in your life but remember:

-- This is only the start to learning to be a skilled and responsible driver.
+- Passing is only the start of learning to be a skilled and responsible driver.

 - The way you have learnt to drive is the safest way to drive, avoid slipping into bad driving habits.